pygame-community/LegacyWeeklyChallenges/03-buttons/readme.md

 As you can clearly see, the top image has maintained the correct resolution on the corners whilst the bottom image has not.

-### Setup

-The setup code in [`base/`](./base) consists of mostly of a simple pygame template.
-There is also a suggested interface for your buttons to help you get started and some utilities to draw text and load images, but that's it.

-To get started, **duplicate** the whole `base` folder and rename the copy with your username (we will call it `yourname/` from now on).
-All your modifications should be inside the `yourname/` folder, otherwise it would be impossible to have a showcase of all the submissions.

-> PLEASE.
-Do not modify the base folder.

-Further instructions and tips are [available on this document](../general_instructions.md).

-Have fun !

 ### Credits